SdkcInstruments/Helical/README.md

 48kHz/24bit is recommended.

 # Scale Edit
-Please refer to the pdf included with the Helical Scale Editor.
+Please refer to the <a href = "https://github.com/SdkcInstruments/Helical/tree/main/ScaleEditor">ScaleEditor</a> page.

 # Update firmware
 Helical does not support anything other than the official firmware.